 - Original medical or relevant professional documents outlining your medical condition or disability and the impact it has on your studies.

-You are required to bring a complete and current set of original documents in English so they can be sighted by your Disability Adviser.
+You are required to bring a complete and current set of original documents in English so they can be sighted by your Equitable Learning Facilitator.
 A copy of the original documents will be kept on file by our office.